Skip to Content

 Now it is time for your gay adventure in the Florida Keys and Key West

 The time in Florida on the Florida Keys flew by.
 Sunshine, salt water on the skin, and varied activities accompanied by good food: The Florida Keys exemplify a sun-drenched and, at the same time, LGBTQ+ friendly holiday in the southeast of the USA.
-Our experiences were overwhelmingly positive: holding hands in public (even at night), sharing a kiss, or asking for a double bed when checking in at the hotel – we encountered no difficulties and enjoyed our gay adventure in the Florida Keys to the fullest.
+Our experiences were overwhelmingly positive: holding hands in public (even at night), sharing a kiss, or asking for a double bed when checking in at the hotel – we encountered no difficulties.
+We enjoyed our gay adventure in the Florida Keys to the fullest.

 Do you like the article?